Denmark

 4

-The length of the civilian service has to be equal to the length of the service.
-The length of the service normally varies from 4 months up to 12 months.
-Accordingly, the COs have different lengths of their service, but to most of them, the length of the service is 4 months.
+The duration of the civilian service / conscientious objection service (CO-service) has to be equal to the duration of the military service, from which the conscript is transferred.
+The duration of the service normally varies from 4 months up to 12 months, so accordingly the COs have differentiated duration of service, but to most of them, the duration of the service is 4 months.

 Conscription: